knmac/knvim/README.md

 # knvim

-K-nvim or kn-vim, a pun on my username knmac.
+K-nvim or kn-vim, personal attempt to config Neovim and a pun on my username knmac.

 ![screenshot](./res/screenshot.png)